jeking123/www.thinkingdesign.studio/_portfolio/2015-recycling-ad-campaign.markdown

 position: 4
 layout: projects
 thumbnail-image: "/uploads/recycle_thumb.jpg"
-image: "/uploads/ad_cam_full.png"
+image: "/uploads/ad-cam-full.jpg"
-caption: Recycling Ad Campaign - Silver Student Addy Award
+caption: Recycling Ad Campaign - Gold Student Addy Award
 ---

 For my ad campaign, I was thinking a lot about how the world is affected by our trash, and how important it is for us as a society to ensure that we minimize our effect on the environment.